LesFerch/WinSetView/README.md

 **Kind**: Similar to Perceived type.
 Examples: Music, Video\
 **Content type**: Essentially Perceived type + Item type.
 Example: audio/mpeg\
 **File extension**: Example: .mp3 (handy for sorting if you don't need a type field)

+The **File extension** column heading is not available on Windows 7.

 ## Path headings (useful in search results):